 SABR Baseball Games Project

-This page includes guidelines for authors of the SABR Baseball Games Project.
-Authors, please use the following checklist, to make sure you have not overlooked any important details.
+This page includes guidelines specific to the SABR Baseball Games Project.
+Authors, especially those new to the Games Project, should review these points closely before submitting a draft essay to make sure their draft is in compliance.
 To read the Games Project FAQs, click here.

 By (author's name)